JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 0. Configure System: set git settings and load spack-stack environment (if not previously set)
 1. Clone the desired JEDI :ref:`bundle <bundle>`
+   This includes the creation and activation of a python3 virtual environment (venv) based on the spack-stack python installation.
 2. Optionally edit the :code:`CMakeLists.txt` file in the bundle to choose the code branches you want to work with
 3. :code:`cd` to the build directory and run :code:`ecbuild` to generate the Makefiles and other infrastructure
 4. Run :code:`make update` to pull the latest, up-to-date code from GitHub (optional) and :code:`make` to compile the code